LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 .. admonition:: Note

-   Throughout this book, SSH will be used for cloning repositories.
-We'll show you how to set this up soon.
+   Throughout this book, HTTPS will be used for cloning repositories.
+Later in this chapter, we will link to an external resource that describes the SSH alternative.

 Renaming the Default Branch
 ---------------------------